tegorman13/ai_gd_chapter/Categories.md

 - Bucina (2021) - To Trust or to Think: Cognitive Forcing Functions Can Reduce Overreliance on AI in AI-assisted Decision-making
 - Pescetelli 2021 - Confidence, advice seeking and changes of mind in decision making
 - Riedl 2024 Effects of AI Feedback on Learning, the Skill Gap, and Intellectual Diversity
+- He 2025 - Is Conversational XAI All You Need?
+Human-AI Decision Making With a Conversational XAI Assistant
+- Chen 2025 - Engaging with AI: How Interface Design Shapes Human-AI Collaboration in High-Stakes Decision-Making

 ### General AI assistance